- Business Activities

 When emailing in Acctivate Gmail or Microsoft 365 users may encounter the below error or a similar message mentioning access tokens:

 Cause of the Problem:

-This usually means that your authentication token (aka how you authenticate yourself with Google's servers) has expired or been revoked.
-This could happen due to a security change within Gmail made by yourself or an admin that required Google to un-authenticate you from external programs (like Acctivate.)
+This usually means that your authentication token (aka how Google/ Microsoft 365 servers verify you are the one trying to send the email) has expired or been revoked.
+This could happen due to a security change made by yourself or an admin that required your email to be disconnected from external programs (like Acctivate.)
 This could also mean that it's simply just time to re-authenticate with Google through Acctivate.